ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     7.1.
 Basic Concepts from the COBIT Framework
     7.2.
 Advantages from the COBIT Framework
     7.3.
 Principles from COBIT 5
     7.4.
-Domains, Processes and Funcionalities from COBIT 5
+Domains (or Functionalities) and Processes from COBIT 5
     7.5.
 Control Objectives from COBIT 5
     7.6.
 Implementation and Supporting Products
 8. ##### Further Reading